ON THE ISSUES

 Meet Troy Jackson

-Long before he ever set foot in the State House, Troy was putting in 80-hour weeks in the woods, running equipment, driving trucks and chopping wood while trying to make ends meet.
+Long before he ever set foot in the State House, Troy was putting in 80-hour weeks in the woods, running equipment, driving trucks, and chopping wood just to make ends meet.
+He had no health insurance for a dangerous job and he struggled to provide for his family.

 Troy still lives in Allagash with his partner, Lana.
-They have two adult sons and remain deeply rooted in the community that shaped him.
+They have two adult sons and remain deeply rooted in their community.